essenius/FitNesseRun/readme.md

 ##Control Options
 The task will fail if any of the tests fails.
 So in order for the test results publication to work, make sure to enable **Continue on error** in the control options for FitNesseRun, and in Publish Test Results, switch **Run this task** to **Even if a previous task has failed, unless the build was canceled**.

-##What's New
-- 0.3.13: Worked around inability to parse <?xml?> tags inside FitNesse tables
-- 0.4.0: added attachment capability to NUnit 3 output to store raw HTML test results (DetailResults.html)
-- 0.4.3: Introduced TimeoutSeconds parameter to allow for long running tests.
-Updated screenshots to new VSTS UI.
-- 0.4.4: Removed embedded html results in NUnit 3 result file, as attaching a result file separately is now possible.
-- 0.4.5: Detailed results file is now HTML 5 rather than XHTML 1.1 (it wasn't entirely xhtml compliant)
-- 0.4.6: start time, stop time and duration for test runs not delivering results were made more accurate; introduced test run name defaults for those.
-- 0.4.7: Upgrade to VstsTaskSdk 0.11, simplified NUnit 3 result by eliminating superfluous elements
-- 0.4.8: Disabled output escaping for URL display in error reporting (&amp; -> &)
-- 0.4.9: Changed content for exception message to CDATA; introduced stack-trace.
-- 0.4.32: Fixed bug with handling empty test pages; cleaned up logging (more to debug).

 # FitNesseConfigure task
 Configure a FitNesse/FitSharp installation using already downloaded packages (e.g. via NuGet) It will setup a data environment for FitNesse with the following content: